-\mypara{Pre-training defense} The pre-training defense is a dataset-level defense that filters the training data so that potentially poisoned samples can be removed.
-Concretely, we first compute the text/image embeddings in $\mathcal{D}$ using a pre-trained multimodal model.
-Then, we calculate the cosine distances between the embeddings of (text, image) pairs and remove those pairs whose cosine distance is higher than a threshold $\gamma$.
-A relatively high cosine distance indicates that the text and image are not very relevant from the view of their embeddings, and that they are prone to be mismatched. \autoref{figure:pre_train_dist} shows the probability density distribution of cosine distances of clean and poisoned pairs on Flickr-PASCAL used in Attack II.
-We use the pre-trained CLIP-ViT-B/16 (different from the target model) to compute the embeddings.
-We notice that the cosine distances between clean pairs are centered around 0.75, while those between poisoned pairs are around 0.85.
-Thus, we choose 0.8 as the threshold $\gamma$ and conduct pre-training defense on the Attack II poisoned Flickr-PASCAL dataset.
-Given the fact the poisoned data is often unknown, the model trainer can first manually label a randomly selected subset of samples and determine the threshold based on these samples.
-After the defense, we fine-tune the model on the filtered dataset following the previous settings and evaluate the attack performance. \autoref{table:pre_defense} shows the attack performance (Attack II) after conducting pre-training defense on Flickr-PASCAL.
-Our defense achieves good performance as the Hit@K rates are even lower than that of the clean model.
-And the average MinRank of the defensed model drops from 2 to 49, which shows the effectiveness of our defense.
-Also, the utility after defense is as good as the clean model, where the Hit@10 rate of TR and IR task of the defensed model reach 0.978 and 0.970 while 0.984 and 0.971 for the clean model.
+In our experiments, we set the threshold $\gamma$ to 0.80 and conduct pre-training defense on the Attack II poisoned Flickr-PASCAL dataset.
+Then we fine-tune the model on the filtered dataset following the previous settings and evaluate the attack performance.
+Our defense performs well as the Hit@K rates are even lower than that of the clean model (see \autoref{appendix:pre}).
+And the average MinRank of the defended model drops from 2 to 49, which shows the effectiveness of our defense.
+Moreover, the utility after defense is as good as the clean model, where the Hit@10 rate of TR and IR task of the defended model reach 0.978 and 0.970 while 0.984 and 0.971 for the clean model.

-\mypara{Post-training defense} The post-training defense is a model-level defense.
-The idea is that, if a model is poisoned, we can sterilize this poisoned model by fine-tuning on another dataset while keeping the utility on the original test data.
-Here, we introduce Visual Genome (VG)~\cite{KZGJHKCKLSBF17}, a representative region captions dataset.
-This dataset contains 94,313 images and 4,100,413 snippets of text (43.5 per image), each grounded to a region of an image. \autoref{figure:post_defense} shows the results of post-training defense on the Attack II poisoned models on both datasets.
-We observe that the defense already shows effectiveness even with only one epoch.
-For example, on Flickr-PASCAL, the Hit@10 drops from 0.9 to around 0.0 at the first epoch, and remains at a very low level afterward.
+\mypara{Post-training defense} Next, we propose a simple but effective post-training defense.
+The idea is that if a model is poisoned, we can sterilize this poisoned model by further fine-tuning it on clean data while keeping utility.
+Concretely, we fine-tune the Attack II poisoned models on the VG dataset by the learning rate of $10^{-5}$. \autoref{figure:post_defense} shows the results.
+We observe that the defense shows effectiveness with only one epoch.
+For example, on Flickr-PASCAL, the Hit@10 drops from 0.9 to around 0.0 at the first epoch and remains at a very low level afterward.
+Furthermore, the models' utility does not drop after the defense, as shown in \autoref{table:utility_post_defense}.
 This shows the effectiveness of our defense.
-Note that the models' utility does not drop after the defense as shown in \autoref{table:utility_post_defense}.